Understanding the cancer experience when you’re a caregiver

-The patient may also want to get a second opinion on what’s the best treatment.
+The patient might also want to get a second opinion on what’s the best treatment.
 This is often a good idea, especially if the patient can see a doctor experienced in treating their type of cancer.
 A second opinion can give the person with cancer more information and help them feel more confident about choosing a treatment plan.
-Some insurance companies even require a second opinion before they will agree to pay for certain treatments.
-And almost all will pay for a second opinion.
-Still, it’s a good idea to check the patient’s health insurance coverage first.
+Learn more in Seeking a Second Opinion.

-The patient also may want or need time to prepare to put their normal activities “on hold” while getting treatment.
+The patient also might want or need time to prepare to put their normal activities “on hold” while getting treatment.
 For instance, arrangements for work or child care may be needed, and taking care of these things ahead of time can help the patient better focus on dealing with treatment.
-(See our documents called Family and Medical Leave Act and Helping Children When a Family Member Has Cancer: Dealing With Diagnosis for more information on some of these topics.)
+Learn more about these topics in Family and Medical Leave Act and Helping Children When a Family Member Has Cancer: Dealing With Diagnosis

 When a person has cancer, they go through different stages.
-Your understanding and your care will change over time as well.
+Your understanding and your care will change over time, too.
 There will be times when you don’t know what will happen next, and with an illness as serious as cancer, that’s a scary place to be.
 But there are no guarantees in cancer care.
-There’s no way to know for sure whether the treatment will work.
+There’s no way to know for sure whether treatment will work.
 No one can predict the side effects or problems your loved one will have during treatment.
-And even after successful treatment, there’s still the possibility that cancer will come back – there can even be a new, different cancer sometime in the future.
+And even after successful treatment, there’s still the chance that cancer will come back – there can even be a new, different cancer sometime in the future.

-- Know that you do not have control over some aspects of the cancer.
+- Know that you don’t have control over some aspects of the cancer.
 It helps to accept this rather than fight it.

 - Express feelings of fear or uncertainty with a trusted friend or counselor.
 Being open and dealing with emotions helps many people feel less worried.
-People have found that when they express strong feelings, like fear, they are better able to let go of these feelings.
-Thinking and talking about your feelings can be hard.
-And while it’s important not to let cancer rule your life, it may be hard to do.
-If you find that you’re thinking about nothing besides the cancer, it may be helpful to find a way to express your feelings.
+People have found that when they express strong feelings, like fear, they’re better able to let go of these feelings.

 - Use your energy to focus on wellness and what you can do now to stay as healthy as you can.
 Remember to take care of yourself, as well as the person with cancer.